110119076/The-Daily-Bugle/README.md

 # The-Daily-Bugle
 Daily Updates

+**09-06-2026**

+- Email OTP sometimes going to exisiting email in Rekyc Enhance (checking)

+- IBMBBAU-4523 Joint or Individual text change (yet to start)

+- For JOF with more than 2 secondary JOOs disable joint radio button and by default choose Individually (yet to start)

+**08-06-2026**

 - Pre mature withdrawl amount rounded off (needs to be removed) => Done

 - DCS One Tap Token not working (check if from backend) => From Backend ONLY